lenchv/hive-driver/README.md

 ## Issues

-If find any troubles with driver feel free to create an issue.
+If you find some issues, feel free to create an issue or send a pull request.

 ## License